 TWENTY years after it broke box office records, the actor who played Irish little boy in Titanic has spoken about his role in the famous film.

-Reece Thompson, who’s now 25, spoke to Business Insider UK all about the movie, his struggles to perfect an Irish accent and how much he still makes from residuals.
+Reece Thompson, who’s now in his 20's, spoke to Business Insider UK all about the movie, his struggles to perfect an Irish accent and how much he still makes from residuals.

 Thompson, who was just five years old at the time, appeared in three scenes and had one line.

 Although his starring role might never have been had his mother opted to put him in a gas station advert – the other acting job that was on the table at the time.

 Thompson told Business Insider: “It turned out to be one of the highest grossing films in history so it's pretty bizarre in retrospect.
 My mom was like, 'Let's just do it.
 It'll be cool.
 Even if the movie sucks, we'll see it.'

 "Obviously it ended up exploding, so that wasn't a bad decision on her part, that's for sure."

 You might remember the child actor from the poignant scene where Thompson and his on-screen sister are read a bedtime story by their mother as the ill-fated ship is sinking.